The Clean Energy Regulator welcomes the report of the Independent Review of Australian Carbon Credit Units (ACCUs).

-here.
-More information will be available on the Department of Climate Change, Energy, the Environment and Water's
+Independent Review of Australian Carbon Credit Units is available on the Department of Climate Change, Energy, the Environment and Water's website.

 The Emissions Reduction Fund offers landholders, communities and businesses the opportunity to run projects in Australia that avoid the release of greenhouse gas emissions or remove and sequester carbon from the atmosphere.
 It is enacted through the